fac-15/SCHMIDT-Authentication-Project/README.md

 - Hannah and Sak working on getting the post request working so that we can add new users to our user table in our database.
 - Mike and Charmaine working on cookies and log-in page
+- Hannah and Charmaine work on hashing passwords